 However, as I started researching hair gel, I realized that not only could I save my hair from harmful ingredients (ingredients like benzyl salicylate, PEG-8, and fake fragrances) but I could help my hair by including beneficial ingredients.

 Tea Tree essential oil is known for its antibacterial properties.
-It’s used in all kinds of products and hair care products are no different.
+It’s used in all kinds of products like my acne treatment recipe and hair care products are no different.

 Tea Tree Hair Gel